hgropper/Mathnasium-Whiteboard-Adder/README.md

 ## Problem!
 RESTRICTION: Only one Mathnasium employee can be given access to one whiteboard at a time.
-Imppacts: This was a massive time waster!
+Impacts: This was a massive time waster!
 Someone would have to spend hours at a time everyday granting access to each student's whiteboard!

 # Solution
-Utilizing the requests module from python I can analyze the requests from https://conexed.com/ and automate this process.
+Utilizing the requests module from python I can analyze the HTTP requests from https://conexed.com/ and automate this process.